Frequently Asked Questions

 What should I do to help my child at home?

 Encourage your child to become more independent in all tasks.
 Academically, your child should begin trying to read and write.
-Feel free to check my website for weekly sight words.
-Writing can be quite over whelming at this age, so begin with encouraging your child to write his/her first and last name.
-Other items to work on at home: letter recognition (upper and lower case), letter sounds, counting to 100 by 1’s, 5’s, and 10’s, and writing numbers 1 – 20.
+Please check the website for weekly sight words.
+Writing can be quite over whelming at this age, so begin with encouraging your child to write his/her first and last name and sight words.
+Other items to work on at home: letter recognition (upper and lower case), letter sounds, counting to 100 by 1’s, and 10’s, and writing numbers 1 – 20.

 What do I do if my child needs to go home a different way at the end of the day?

 Please write a note and place in your child’s folder to bring to school.
 If your child needs to go home with another student on a different bus, please send in a note also.

 What do I do if my child is sick and cannot come to school?

 You will need to call our absentee line: (703) 957 – 4391.
 If you want, you can email me.
 However you will still need to call the absentee line.
 Please call in as soon as possible.

 Does my child get to eat a snack in school?

 Every day, your child will have an opportunity to have snack in the afternoon.
 Your child will be hungry and a snack will help them get the energy they need to finish the school day.
 Our classrooms are nut-free.